franzholz/patchlayout/README.md

 **colPos: VALUE IS NOT ALLOWED ("1")**
 **colPos: WERT IST NICHT ERLAUBT ("1")**

-However it does not work if the extension gridelemnts is activated.
+However it does not work if the extension gridelements is activated.

 The patch for the TYPO3 Backend Layout is inside of this extension.